Petec0x0/hbd-from-me/README.md

 # hbd-from-me
-A birthday reminder app API.
+A birthday reminder Graphql API built with Nodejs.